-Samuel Dahlin is the owner of Rising Sun Accounting.
-He has a passion for helping bridge the gap between nonprofits and their finances by bringing stability to accounting & bookkeeping processes; so directors can focus on their organization.
+Samuel Dahlin is the owner of Rising Sun Accounting, he started the firm in 2015; and now works as manager, accountant, and 990 specialist.
+He has a passion for helping bridge the gap between non-profits and their finances by bringing stability to accounting & bookkeeping processes; so staff can focus on their organization.
+He also enjoys completing IRS Form 990s, as it gives a chance to summarize an organization's annual financial and program activities.

-Samuel lives in the Lake City neighborhood of Seattle and enjoys biking to his clients.
+Samuel lives in the Lake City neighborhood of Seattle.
 Samuel has a B.A. in Global Development Studies from Seattle Pacific University and certificates in Bookkeeping and Non-Profit Management from North Seattle College.
-He got his start in non-profit accounting at Seattle Amistad School in 2014 and started Rising Sun Accounting in 2015.
+He got his start in non-profit accounting at Seattle Amistad School in 2014 and grew Rising Sun Accounting from there.

 Amy moved to Seattle from Texas with her husband after graduating from Texas A&M. She spent 20 years working for a national security and communication company as a regional manager.
 For 5 years she also worked in a bookkeeping role at a local faith-based organization.
 In 2007, she helped to establish a weekly feeding program in Ballard, focused on providing a safe place for the homeless and needy in the community.
 She is still very active in this program.
 She began working with Rising Sun Accounting in 2018.